Fair Tax Monitor

 What is the Fair Tax Monitor?

-The Fair Tax Monitor (FTM) is a research, advocacy and capacity strengthening tool.
-FTM reports provide evidence on tax, budgets and inequality by using the methodology prescribed in the Common Research Framework (CRF) (see below).
+The Fair Tax Monitor (FTM) is a research, advocacy and capacity strengthening tool that provides evidence on tax, budgets, and inequality by using the methodology prescribed in the Common Research Framework (CRF) (see below).
 The evidence is used to formulate policy recommendations, stimulate debate, and push for policy changes.
-By using the FTM tools, mutual learning and expert accompaniment, the participating organizations, their alliances and tax justice advocates have increasingly engaged in dialogue with key stakeholders and strengthened their advocacy capacity.
-The national level work is amplified through regional and global partnerships that aim to tackle these problems at every policy level.
-The co-creation and further development of the methodology is a continuous learning journey for all involved.

 How does it work?